ryanencoded/mv-dictionary/README.md

 - `MEMBEREXISTS foo bar`
 - `ALLMEMBERS`
 - `ITEMS`
+- `EXIT`

 You can alter the arguments after each command to your liking, but the basic principles are the same.

+## Testing

+I have included automated unit tests for all required functionality.
+To run these tests, run `npm test` and all tests should pass without issue.